-EIA publishes data on the supply of AFV and gasoline-electric hybrid and diesel-electric hybrid vehicles from two types of suppliers: original equipment manufacturers and aftermarket vehicle converters.
+EIA publishes data on the supply of AFV, gasoline-electric hybrid vehicles, diesel-electric hybrid vehicles from two types of suppliers: original equipment manufacturers and aftermarket vehicle converters.

 EIA has estimates and projections for stocks of AFV including electric and hybrid-electric vehicles in the United States in the Annual Energy Outlook.
 See tables:

 - Table 39.
 Light-Duty Vehicle Stock by Technology Type

 - Table 45.
 Transportation Fleet Car and Truck Stock by Type and Technology

 Last updated: May 10, 2022

 - How old are U.S. nuclear power plants, and when was the newest one built?

 - How much coal, natural gas, or petroleum is used to generate a kilowatthour of electricity?

 - How many smart meters are installed in the United States, and who has them?

 - What is the outlook for home heating fuel prices this winter?